abdfaizaan/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_08_Lab8_Ex1_Manage_DLP_Policies.md

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 1. In **Microsoft Edge**, the Microsoft Purview portal should still be open; if not, then open a new tab and navigate to **https://compliance.microsoft.com**.

+    > **Note:** if prompted to switch to the new Compliance portal, click on switch to new portal.

 1. In the **Microsoft Purview** portal, in the left-hand navigation pane, select **Solutions** then select **Data loss prevention**, and select **Policies**.